 Since a healthcare facility caters to diverse patients and diseases, patients may cough, sneeze, through up, bleed, and discharge several pathogens in the surrounding.
 As a result, fellow patients and healthcare professionals are prone to catching several diseases spreading through physical and airborne contact.

 Thus frequent sanitization and fumigations of the facility can reduce the contagious and infecting agents.
 Otherwise, a favorable environment facilitates pathogens to multiply and colonize.
-It is why minimizing hospital-based contaminations and infections are a few of the grave concerns of patient care objectives.
+It is why preventing healthcare-associated infections is essential and minimizing hospital-based contaminations are a few of the grave concerns of patient care objectives.

 In such cases, hospitals should utilize several disinfecting agents, such as water, soaps, detergents, alcohol, and its variants (ethyl and isopropyl), chlorine, and sodium hypochlorite.
 It is equally important to use only permitted and prescribed antimicrobial agents.
 Otherwise, routine usage of hazardous chemicals can cause breathing and skin problems, leading to dermatological and respiratory diseases.